thefranke/ScriptableRenderPipeline/com.unity.visualeffectgraph/Documentation~/GettingStarted.md

 When you’ve added the Visual Effect Graph Asset to you Hierarchy, Unity attaches the Asset to a [Visual Effect Component](https://docs.unity3d.com/2019.3/Documentation/ScriptReference/VFX.VisualEffect.html), which references the Asset.
 ## Editing a Visual Effect Graph
-To edit Visual Effect Graph Assets in the Visual Effect Graph window:
+To edit Visual Effect Graph Assets in the  [Visual Effect Graph Window](VisualEffectGraphWindow.md) :

 * Open the Visual Effect Graph window (menu: __Window___ &gt; __Visual Effects__) with an empty graph.
 This prompts you to open a Visual Effect Graph Asset.
 * Select an existing Visual Effect Graph Asset, and click the __Edit__ button in the Inspector.
 This opens the Visual Effect Graph window with the graph contained in this Asset.